housecurve/housecurve.github.io/README.md

 HouseCurve will produce acceptable results with the built in iPhone/iPad microphone.
 Using calibrated external microphones will provide higher accuracy.

-To try HouseCurve for free, visit [this page](https://housecurve.com/appclip.html) with an iOS Safari browser and launch the app clip.
+### Free Trial

+Not sure if HouseCurve will work for you?
+Try the app clip for free by visiting [this page](https://housecurve.com/appclip.html) with an iPhone or iPad (Safari browsers only).

 ### How do I use HouseCurve?